tspascoal-ce-dev/ghas-workshop/_labs/lab4.md

 Celebrate 🎉!
 We just prevented a security vulnerability from entering our codebase!
 Without dependency review, if a pull request from this branch was opened to main, nothing would prevent the vulnerability from being introduced.

-In the next lab, we are going to go hands-on with secret scanning, and see how we can use push protection to stop secrets from being pushed to GitHub.
+In the next lab, we are going to go hands-on with secret protection, and see how we can use push protection to stop secrets from being pushed to GitHub.

 ➡️ Head back to the [labs](README.md) page to continue on to the next lab.